OttoChu/Hunter-Vs-Prey/README.md

     - Could use Markov Decision Process (MDP) to make the prey smarter (maybe look into this)

-    - Could use Reinforcement Learning (RL) to make the prey smarter (long term goal)
+    - Could use Reinforcement Learning (RL) to make the prey smarter (long-term goal)

 4. More types of hunter ability
     - Baiter